tyson-swetnam/nakoda/docs/battery.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-Drones rely on Lithium Polymer (LiPo) batteries, for their high energy density to weight ratios.
+Drones use Lithium Polymer (LiPo) batteries for their high energy density to weight ratio.

-The good news is that Lithium battery technology has greatly advanced in the last 5-years, and prices have come down considerably.
+Lithium polymer battery technology has greatly advanced in the last 5-years, and prices have come down considerably.

 ## Nakoda Batteries